The most common signs and symptoms of diabetes insipidus are:

 - Excretion of an excessive amount of diluted urine

-Depending on the severity of the condition, urine output can range from 2 quarts (about 2 liters) a day if you have mild diabetes insipidus to 21 quarts (about 20 liters) a day if the condition is severe and if you're drinking a lot of fluids.
-In comparison, the average urine output for a healthy adult varies, but is in the range of 1.6 to 2.6 quarts (about 1.5 to 2.5 liters) a day.
+Depending on the severity of the condition, urine output can be as much as 16 quarts (about 15 liters) a day if you're drinking a lot of fluids.
+Normally, a healthy adult will urinate an average of less than 3 quarts (about 3 liters) a day.

 Other signs may include needing to get up at night to urinate (nocturia) and bed-wetting.

 Infants and young children who have diabetes insipidus may have the following signs and symptoms:

 - Unexplained fussiness or inconsolable crying

 - Delayed growth